softaria/math-processor/README.md

 The service allows:

-* Calling any SymPy functions and methods on any eхpression, parseable with SymPy.
+* Calling any SymPy functions and methods on any math eхpression, parseable with SymPy.
 * Getting results in SymPy expression language.
 * Generating 2d and 3d plots and returning them in PNG or SVG format.
 * Running several additional custom functionality.
 In particular: